Landman83/Order-Book-Matching-Engine/README.md

+work in progress.

+most recent performance results:
+Time per order (us): 3.616809844970703
+Orders per second: 276486.7501647989

-work in progress. currently able to achieve 200k messages per second (mps) on super basic hardware. orders processed in around 5 microseconds. goal is to increase throughput to north of 3m.
+goal is to increase throughput to north of 3m.